meredoschi/Italia-COVID-19/README.md

 ### I. Introduction

-This repository contains some of my own, personal calculations, regarding the current COVID-10 epidemic in Italy.
+This repository contains some of my own personal calculations regarding the COVID-19 epidemic in Italy.

-I do hope these charts and possible insights may be useful somehow, especially if you are in a professional capacity in this veritable fight against the disease.

-*I am not an epidemiologist, just a simple mathematician.*
+If you have access to an RStudio environment, you may wish to clone the [Italia-COVID-19-R](https://github.com/meredoschi/Italia-COVID-19-R) project and generate the html documents yourself.

 ### II.
 About the project directories